-India’s foreign policy moves under Narendra Modi have so far been aggressive, but sustaining the heat on the external front, sans resolution of critical internal and regional positions, comes with its own risks, writes Firdaus Ahmed.
+Sunburn warning for India’s day in the sun India’s foreign policy moves under the Modi government have so far been aggressive, but sustaining the heat on the external front without a resolution of critical internal and regional positions comes with its own risks, writes Firdaus Ahmed.

 The value system of the ruling elite is a threat to India: Xerxes Desai Hailed for his stewardship of Titan Industries where he built a premium brand from scratch and won for it international renown, Xerxes Desai naturally has one of the keenest perspectives on Indian industry.
 But his equally deep insights into Indian society and development become apparent through this interaction with Christopher Lopaze.